 What Marvel list would be complete without discussing their strongest team.
 While I do think DC’s Justice League is the stronger team, I always preferred the Avengers.

 Business application – Teamwork wins battles.
 Every team is made up of individuals, each with their own skills.
 The success of every team depends on their ability to work together – communication is critical.
 The Avengers always found a way to win thanks to their superior teamwork.
 They didn’t do it for praise; they just did their job.
 Too often today, people make the mistake of trying to stand out on their team, but a team’s success is not dependent on one person, no matter how talented they are.
 Just ask Michael Jordan.
 The first few years he joined the league, he went on a scoring rampage, yet his team never got past the first round.
 It wasn’t until he started sharing the ball more with Scottie Pippen and Horace Grant that they went on to greatness.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.